LJacobDev/contact-reminder/dev_notes.md

 then eventually better UI appearance

+### make the contact details cancel button remove the newly added contactID, ONLY IF this is after having created a new contact.

+make the contact details cancel button remove the newly added contactID, ONLY IF this is after having created a new contact

+Otherwise, you would instead want the cancel button to just close the contact view and go to some other view like "contacts" or whatever was last being shown before this

+this could be done by having 'addContact' pass a get parameter or something like it indicating that it's added a new one that should be removed when cancel is pressed

 ### move the contents of App.vue to a better organized layout file

 ### expand on the pinia store functionality